Digital Behaviour & Emotions Health & Well-being

 Supporting kids online

 Ever since the first humans started drawing in caves, there were some cavemen who drew dodgy pictures.
 The pyramids probably have some secret chamber of inappropriate hieroglyphics and when the Romans started building walls, people started writing explicit things on them.
+Fast forward a few centuries and we all remember someone at primary school who found it hilarious to draw specific things on other people's pencil cases.
+Creating and sharing dodgy content isn't new, but technology has certainly given 'dodgy' a whole new platform.

 So how do you talk to your kids about the dodgy stuff that they will almost inevitably encounter online?
+There are two key moments for these important conversations:

 1. Before they start using their own device